sunilabrahamindia/sunilabraham/articles/cisrs.md

 ## Inter-Faith Dialogue

 Scholars associated with CISRS, including P. D. Devanandan, examined the development of modern Hindu movements and emerging religious trends in India.
 The Institute's work in this area emphasised engagement based on shared civic concerns instead of doctrinal comparisons.
-This approach influenced what later came to be termed the “dialogue of life”, focusing on everyday coexistence between communities.
+This approach influenced what later came to be termed the "dialogue of life", focusing on everyday coexistence between communities.

 ## Dalit Theology and Caste Studies